Meet the SOIL Team

 As the Garden Manager, Brooke oversees garden operations and connects SOIL Outdoor Learning Lab with the wider community, ensuring that SOIL is a thriving and accessible space for community gardeners, volunteers, partner organizations, and students.
 She comes to this role having taught programs at Brooklyn Botanic Garden as well as in school gardens and after-school nutrition programs in New York City and Portland, Oregon.
 Most recently, she worked in food security partnerships management at The Food Depot, northern New Mexico’s regional food bank.
 She holds a bachelor’s in Geography from Vassar College, a master’s in Food Studies from NYU, a Santa Fe Master Gardener certification, and a love for sustainable agriculture and local food movements.
 She is thrilled to be part of the growth and evolution of SOIL’s innovative garden programming.

-Outside of SOIL, Brooke loves tending to her own houseplants and garden beds, exploring the rivers and meadows of the Rockies, reading poetry, and spending time with her husband, Cody, who grew up in Durango, and their spirited toddler, Heidi.
+Outside of SOIL, Brooke loves tending to her own houseplants and garden beds, exploring the rivers and meadows of the Rockies, reading a good book, and spending time with her husband, Cody, who grew up in Durango, and their spirited toddler, Heidi.

 Education Facilitator